Kumam people: Political set-up

 The Kumam had political structure under clan leaders known as wegi Atekerin.
 Other people of importance in the society were wegi ikodeta Cel (leaders of dancing groups), and leaders of Asonya(ancient) homes, wegi Cel.
 The wegi Cel were in most cases Dogolan or Odonge ikekoros (heads of part of a clan descending form one man).
 These clan leaders were responsible for the maintenance of law and order as well as general administration.
 They arbitrated in matters of politics and social affairs.
+However currently the Kumam have transformed into a cultural chiefdom under the keadership of His Royal Highness HRH "Won Ateker" Papa Kumam who is the supreme cultural leader of the Kumam people.
+He is elected from among the "Wegi Ibukui" or Clan Leaders of the different clans.
+The Wegi Ibukui together with the council of Elders Wegi Etok Me Kumam constitute the powerful Kumam cultural heritage or Etok me Kumam.
+The Kumam also have a cabinet appointed by HRH won Ateker Papa Kumam to oversee and manage the activities of the Cultural Institution - Etok Me Kumam on his behalf with a number of ministers, deputy prime ministers and prime minister.

 Social set-up

 Music, dance and story telling played a big part in kumam lifestyle.
 At any time music would be made, at various functions, such as ceremonial, religious and political functions.
 In the evening, the old people would narrate stories to the younger generation as part of the oral traditions.

 Marriage

 Previously, the parents would arrange marriages for their children.
 Girls would be betrothed to boys at an early age.
 In effect, the young girl would become wife to a respective boy but she would wait to be officially handed over when she came of age.
 In some cases, the young girls so betrothed would be taken to the boy's home to grow up there.
 When she came of age, a ceremony would be organized to formalize the relationship.
 With time however the system changed.
 Today, the boy goes looking for a girl and without the consent of the parents and sneak with her to his home at night.

 After a week or so, the girl's relatives would begin to look for her.
 Obviously they had some prior knowledge of her whereabouts.
 On discovery, a fine would be exacted from the boy.
 Arrangements would be made to settle the bride wealth and the marriage would be formalized.